NVRC: Neural Video Representation Compression: Experiment

 \subsection{Computational complexity}

-The complexity figures of NVRC are provide in Table \ref{tab:complexity}.
-When compared to the original HiNeRV, the proposed method (with HiNeRV as its INR network) is associated with increased computational complexity.
-However, the MACs is still significantly lower than that of other learning-based video codecs (e.g., DCVC-DC \cite{li2023neural}), which allows faster decoding.
+The complexity figures of NVRC with the UVG dataset \cite{mercat2020uvg} are provided in Table \ref{tab:complexity}.
+When compared to the original HiNeRV \cite{kwan2023hinerv}, the proposed method (with HiNeRV as its INR network) is associated with increased computational complexity.
+However, the MACs figure is still significantly lower than that of other learning-based video codecs (e.g., DCVC-DC \cite{li2023neural}), which allows faster decoding.
 It should be noted that the complexity figures shown here are obtained based on research source code that has not been optimized for latency.
 The actual latency of INR and entropy coding can be further reduced by (1) optimizing the implementation of the INR and entropy models, (2) performing lower precision computation, and (3) implementing parallel decoding between different resolution feature grids.